-If an individual is suspected with head trauma, it is best to call for emergency assistance right away.
+If an individual has head trauma, it is best to call for emergency assistance right away.
 If the victim is not in immediate danger for further injury, do not attempt to move the individual.

 What happens when the emergency team arrives on the scene?